thomas0809/textreact/README.md

     - [Transfer to USPTO-Suzuki-Condition](#5-transfer-to-uspto-suzuki-condition)

 ## Publication
-General and Interpretable Reaction Condition Predictions with Standardized Open Reaction Condition Datasets
+Generic Interpretable Reaction Condition Predictions with Standardized Open Reaction Condition Datasets and Unsupervised Learning of Reaction Center

 ## Quickly Start From Gitpod
 About 4 minutes.<br>